Coaches

 Team coach Lexi Crowell poses for a headshot wearing a black sweater against a white background.

-Lexi played competitive soccer for 10+ years before finishing out her college career at Northwestern College.
+A co-founder of West Sound Soccer Academy, Lexi played competitive soccer for 10+ years before finishing out her college career at Northwestern College.
 While at Northwestern, Lexi earned a dual degree in Elementary and Special Education.
 When Lexi isn’t coaching soccer, you can find her in her classroom as a special needs education teacher.
 It was teaching and her love of the game that led her to pursue coaching more seriously.

 • United Soccer Coaches Foundations of Coaching Diploma